team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/leeks.md

 Harvest leeks by either gently twisting and pulling them from the earth, or digging and lifting them.
 A quality leek should have a firm, white shaft more than three inches long. <update>In Sri Lanka, harvesting typically occurs 3-4 months after planting.</update>

 ## Curing:
-After harvesting, cure leeks by cutting off the roots and tops, then store in a cool, humid place for about two weeks.
+<update>After harvesting, cure leeks by cutting off the roots and tops, then store in a cool, humid place for about two weeks.</update>

 ## Storage
 Store cured leeks in the refrigerator for up to 3 months or freeze them for later use. <update>In Sri Lanka, where refrigeration might not always be available, leeks can be stored in a cool, dry place for a shorter period.</update>